Petrosz007/msc-thesis/chapters/examples.typ

 Let's look at the if statements one by one and compare the generated test cases.
 Note: this is without graph reduction.
 The test cases from the book will have an ID starting with B, my GPT implementation will have an M prefix.

-The full GPT Lang definition can be found in @paid-vacation-days-code.
+The full GPT Lang definition can be found in @paid_vacation_days.gpt-code.

 #pagebreak()